|Monday – Friday||7.00am – 6:00pm|

 |Saturday||9:00am – 3:00pm|

-Our veterinarians perform spaying procedures on female pets and neutering procedures on male pets.
+At Pet Medical Center of Edmond, Oklahoma, our veterinarians perform spaying procedures on female pets and neutering procedures on male pets.
 We believe it’s important for pet owners to educate themselves about the risks and benefits of these procedures.
-This information will help you become ready to make the best plan, alongside your Pet Medical Center veterinarian, for your pet’s reproductive health.
+This information will help you become ready to make the best plan, alongside your veterinarian at Pet Medical Center, for your pet’s reproductive health.

 Your pet is a companion, a friend, and a member of your family.
 But not all pets are as cherished as yours.
 In animal shelters throughout North America, four to six million dogs and cats are euthanized every year.
 Although these figures seem staggering, it’s easy to understand when you consider the math.
 If one pair of cats produces eight kittens per year, and each of those kittens then produces an average of eight kittens per year, there are almost 300,000 cats in just that one “family tree” by year six.
 In year seven, the descendants of the original mother and father number almost 2.4 million.

 For every kitten or puppy that finds a happy home, four others are unwanted, unloved, and possibly neglected or abused.
 Don’t be part of the problem—be part of the solution by spaying and neutering your pets!